AppSecure-nrw/security-belts/README.md

 The main task of the guild is to spread the Security Belts model in the organization.
 The guild conducts belt exams and actively improves the model.

 All Security Champions and only these are part of the guild otherwise champions are not learning from each other as well as the quality of outcome is reduced.
+If a central security department exists within the company, then the guild and this departmenet should collaborate with each other.

 ## Rituals